Terry Murray: Playing career

 Murray was born in Shawville, Quebec.
-A defenceman in his playing days, Murray was drafted by the California Golden Seals in the 1970 NHL Entry Draft.
+A defenceman in his playing days, Murray was drafted by the California Golden Seals in the 1970 NHL entry draft.
 He played for the Philadelphia Flyers, Detroit Red Wings, and Washington Capitals.

 Coaching career

 Following his final season as an active player in 1981–82, he became an assistant coach for his brother Bryan Murray, then the Capitals' head coach, establishing the NHL's first brother coaching combination.

 Murray later served as head coach of their AHL affiliate, the Baltimore Skipjacks.
 He was promoted to the Capitals head coach position in the middle of the 1989–90 NHL season, replacing his brother Bryan.
 Under T. Murray's guidance, the Capitals advanced further into the NHL playoffs than ever before, winning two rounds before being swept by Boston in the conference finals.
 Murray coached the Capitals until the middle of the 1993–94 NHL season when he was replaced by Jim Schoenfeld.

 After a brief coaching stint as head coach of the Cincinnati Cyclones in the IHL, Murray became head coach of the Philadelphia Flyers, where he put together the "Legion of Doom" line consisting of Eric Lindros, John LeClair, and Mikael Renberg.
-In three seasons as head coach of the Flyers (1994–95 through 1996–97), Murray compiled a 118–64–30 record and coached the team to two Atlantic Division Championships (1994–95 and 1995–96) and to the 1997 Stanley Cup Finals as the Eastern Conference Champion.
+In three seasons as head coach of the Flyers (1994–95 through 1996–97), Murray compiled a 118–64–30 record and coached the team to two Atlantic Division Championships (1994–95 and 1995–96) and to the 1997 Stanley Cup Final as the Eastern Conference Champion.
 After beating three teams easily with 4-1 series wins, the Flyers were swept by the Detroit Red Wings in four games.
 Despite this accomplishment, Murray was fired after the end of the 1997 playoffs.
 One website had described Terry's shuffling of goaltenders Ron Hextall and Garth Snow to be unprofessional, while others felt it was a possible panic move, and even Snow was caught by surprise at the move after the Game 1 loss to have him in for Hextall.